infrasonar/python-libprobe/README.md

 DRY_RUN=test.yaml python main.py
 ```

 > Note: Optionally an asset _id_ might be given which can by used to find asset configuration in the local asset configuration file.
-The asset _config_ is also optional.
+Asset _config_ is also optional.